 The QLIA is grateful to Ralph, Helen, and Samantha for providing free public access during the WDNR access renovation period, and for rewarding QLIA members with continued free access for those who find it more convenient than the WDNR facility.

-A concrete ramp with non-slip surface and proper slope should allow safe launching of any and all watercraft.
-A courtesy dock adjoins the ramp for user convenience.
-PLEASE USE DOCK ONLY AS LONG AS NEEDED TO PARK OR RETRIEVE VEHICLE WITH TRAILER.
+A concrete ramp with non-slip surface and proper slope allowed safe launching of any and all watercraft.
+A courtesy dock adjoined the ramp for user convenience.

 A single-lane entrance road terminates in a wide gravel pull-up where vehicles with trailers can make a 3-point turn to back their boat trailers down to the ramp.
 NO PARKING IN THE LAUNCH AREA.

-Please heed bulletin board signs near the water which provide boating and fishing regulations and also warnings to check boats and trailers for aquatic invasive species.
+A bulletin board near the water provides boating and fishing regulations and also warnings to check boats and trailers for aquatic invasive species.
 WE DO NOT WANT TO TRANSPORT HYBRID EURASIAN WATER MILFOIL FROM LOST LAND LAKE TO OTHER AREA WATERS.

 A complete renovation of the WDNR facility in Landing Camp Bay is needed after several years of ice damage and power loading rendered the current boat landing difficult if not downright unsafe to use.
 There is no good time to do this.
 Construction cannot be done during the “off season” because the project requires open water and temperatures warm enough to pour and cure concrete.